Why Trump Pulling Out of the Paris Agreement Led to a Stronger Global Climate Change Plan

 "In the end, the negotiations on climate reflect dissent — all against the United States of America," German Chancellor Angela Merkel told reporters following the summit, according to a Reuters report.

-Drafters of the climate action plan—a joint statement on the path forward to address global warming—needed the support of all of its signatories, which typically all the G20 countries.
+Drafters of the climate action plan—a joint statement on the path forward to address global warming—needed the support of all of its signatories, typically all the G20 countries.
 With that in mind, the U.S. had been pushing to weaken the document for months prior to Trump's decision to leave the Paris accord, according to a report in Climate Home.
 And German officials who coordinated drafting the documents had adjusted some points in response, including removing references to pricing carbon emissions and ending fossil fuel subsidies.

 U.S. withdraw from the Paris Agreement minimized pressure to address U.S. concerns, allowing the other countries to draft a more robust statement.
 The document notes that the U.S. "is currently in the process of reviewing many of its policies related to climate change and continues to reserve its position on this document and its contents."